The Music Critic’s Corner

 music turned into rock that I know of

-The Daily Walk with Love, April 18, 2020, by Paul Evans. with video of the ELP (Emerson Lake and Palmer) rock version courtesy of ELP and YouTube.
+The Music Critic’s Corner, October 1, 2020, by Paul Evans. with video of the ELP (Emerson Lake and Palmer) rock version courtesy of ELP and YouTube.
 Featured photograph courtesy of Weiner Elementary.

 Here are a few more references: Rolling Stone has a good write up on ELP and lists their ideas on the ten best songs by Emerson Lake and Palmer.
 I will just note that Rolling Stone ranks Fanfare for the Common Man as ELP’s best song.
 The single came out as the first song on Works Volume 1, and the double album was — to my knowledge — the groups best and most popular album.
 If you’d like, please feel encouraged to see the selection of digital rights free 256 kbs mp3’s on Amazon.com.

 UnionSquareMusic, which uploaded the video to YouTube, stated that ELP’s adaptation of Aaron Copland’s composition “was released as a three minute single reaching No. 2 in the UK singles chart.”
 I like Aaron Copeland’s Appalachian Spring and Rodeo, almost equally as much, which is a lot!
+(Aaron Copeland’s record label released the classical music versions of all three songs together on one LP, not sure, I think on CBS records.)
 Now, hopefully we are all up for one of the most moving and inspiring songs of classical music turned into rock music that I know of: see what you think.